Key takeaways: Should Democrats go big or get real? | New Country 923

 “You might as well FedEx the election to Donald Trump,” Hickenlooper said.
 Delaney wondered, “Why do we have to be so extreme?”
 Even self-help author Marianne Williamson chimed in to say she does “have concern about what the Republicans would say.”

-South Bend, Indiana, Mayor Pete Buttigieg tried to end the unusually public display of anxiety, declaring, “it is time to stop worrying about what the Republicans will say.”
+South Bend, Indiana, Mayor Pete Buttigieg tried to end the unusually public display of anxiety, declaring that “it is time to stop worrying about what the Republicans will say.”

 “If it’s true that if we embrace a far left agenda they’re going to say we’re a bunch of crazy socialists,” Buttigieg said.
 “If we embrace a conservative agenda, you know what they’re going to do?
 They’re going to say we’re a bunch of crazy socialists.
 So let’s just stand up for the right policy, go out there, and defend it.”